TalkingQuickly/talkingquickly.github.io/_posts/2021-02-25-kubernetes-sso-a-comprehensive-guide.md

 ---
 layout : post
-title: Kubernetes Single Sign On - a comprehensive guide
+title: Kubernetes Single Sign On - A detailed guide
 date: 2021-02-25 15:40:00
 categories: devops
 biofooter: true
 bookfooter: false
 docker_book_footer: false
-permalink: '/kubernetes-sso-a-comprehensive-guide'
+permalink: '/kubernetes-sso-a-detailed-guide'
 ---

 In this series of posts we cover how to setup a comprehensive group based single sign on system for Kubernetes including the `kubectl` cli, any web application with ingress, a docker registry and gitea.
 We'll cover most of the common SSO models so adapting what's here to other applications such as Gitlab, Kibana, Grafana etc is simple.